 \section{Discussion}

-{ Over the past three decades, the urban population of Mexico nearly doubled, but the central areas of its cities experienced a rapid population decline.
-Despite overall demographic growth and urbanisation, these areas have lost approximately 2.5 million residents and nearly 5 million if compared to the density-preserving counterfactual scenario.
-Historically, population density peaked in the urban cores, but now it peaks several kilometres away from them.
-This shift places a significant burden on the population, reducing accessibility and provision of services and increasing commuting distances, among other consequences.
-Here, we developed a model to quantify population loss in urban centres by examining population dynamics, demonstrating that population distribution scales with time and population growth.
-This characterisation allowed us to compare observed distributions with the counterfactual scenario that maintains scaling at constant density.

-The scaling of the radial probability density functions enabled us to identify six distinct population dynamics regarding density loss and gain in relation to urban expansion.
-Our analysis revealed that the majority of urban centres experienced patterns of density loss, urban expansion and population growth throughout the 30-year study period.
-By focusing on the probability density, we were able to identify and quantify the diffusive characteristics of population dynamics.
-Our analyses revealed that in cities, distances are, on average, 28\% larger due to density losses.
-Urban expansion is an inevitable process that presents challenges related to population health, sustainability, equity, and the economy \cite{angel2025IBD}.
-However, with adequate planning, it can create opportunities to manage population growth by fostering compact and diverse urban areas, allowing us to address population and economic needs without encouraging uncontrolled urban sprawl or compromising sustainability \cite{bibri2020compact, giles2022next}. }
+{ Over the past three decades, Mexico's urban population nearly doubled, but the central areas of its cities experienced rapid population decline.
+Despite overall demographic growth and urbanisation, these areas have lost approximately 2.5 million residents and nearly 5 million compared to the density-preserving counterfactual scenario.
+These trends were exacerbated by demographic and lifestyle transitions and by housing policies in the 1990s that encouraged new development in peripheral, lower-cost areas \cite{barreto2012, monkkonen2011mexican}.
+However, this shift placed a significant burden on the population, reducing access to services and increasing commuting distances, among other pervasive consequences.
+Here, we developed a model to quantify population loss in urban centres by examining population dynamics, demonstrating that population distribution scales over time and that this scaling depends on population growth.
+The scaling of the radial probability density functions enabled us to identify six distinct population dynamics associated with density changes induced by urban expansion.
+Our analysis revealed that throughout the 30-year study period, most urban centres experienced urban expansion and population growth, accompanied by density loss.
+In Mexican cities, distances are, on average, 28\% larger due to density losses.
+Urban expansion is an inevitable process that poses challenges for population health, sustainability, equity, and the economy \cite{angel2025IBD}.
+However, with adequate planning, it can create opportunities to address population and economic needs by fostering compact, diverse urban areas without encouraging uncontrolled urban sprawl or compromising sustainability \cite{bibri2020compact, giles2022next}. }